nataliepopescu/verifopt/PATTERNS.md

 </details>

-maybe?
+yes.

-- actual `speak()` code is inlined into an indirect call with some sort of switch statement preceeding it
+a preceeding switch statement switches on the expected random values to determine which vtable ptr to use.

-- switch statement switches on expected randum values to determine which vtable ptr to use
+the vtable ptr then seems to be loaded into `%16`, but the argument to the indirect call is a bit hard to parse. looking below at example (5) shows a similar argument to the `speak_all()` function, which there is interpreted as a pointer to the animal data.

 ### 4: 3 + call `speak_all()` in `dyn_dp()`